About Us

 Violet Jiménez Sims, Ed.D.

-Dr. Violet Jiménez Sims is the Managing Director of Academic Programming for the CT Teacher Residency Program.
+Dr. Violet Jiménez Sims is the Managing Director of Academic Programming and Legislative Affairs for the CT Teacher Residency Program.
 Dr. Sims has worked in every level of education from Pre-K through university public settings for twenty years.
 She has held roles as clinical faculty, academic advisor, Spanish and ESOL teacher, public school and university administrator, and led professional development as a consultant.
 Her professional interests and areas of expertise include dual language education models, bilingualism and biliteracy, teacher preparation, and creating culturally and linguistically sustaining spaces.

 vsims@crec.org

-OUR PROGRAM COACHES AND COORDINATOR
+OUR PROGRAM COACHES AND SUPPORT STAFF

 Tatyana Duncan